rwxrob/homelab/ansible/README.md

 # Ansible

-I don't particularly like Ansible --- especially the drippy enterprise marketing stank --- but it doesn't matter.
+I didn't particularly like Ansible when I first heard about it and saw a lot of really bad python --- especially seeing all the drippy enterprise marketing stank from Red Hat --- but it doesn't matter.
+I'm now a huge Ansible fanboy even though I have a lot to learn about it still.

 ## Install

-I prefer *not* to install `pip` if I can help it.
-(I detest 😈 Python package management with a deep abiding hatred, and always have.)

 ```shell
 #!/bin/sh